Kevin-Wettaka/group_63/README.md

-README.md original file created by kevin
+README file created by Kevin to practice branching and merging